Element84/filmdrop-aws-tf-modules/modules/cirrus/feeder/README.md

 **Feeder Lambda**

-Your Lambda code should, in general, receive trigger events, proccess as needed, and send them to the Cirrus Process Queue. `CIRRUS_PROCESS_QUEUE_URL` is available as an environment variable for convenience.
+Your Lambda code should, in general, receive trigger events, proccess as needed, and send them to the Cirrus Process Queue in the form of a Cirrus Process Payload. `CIRRUS_PROCESS_QUEUE_URL` is available as an environment variable for convenience.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements